ionlyseespots/ambient-design/README.md

 # Ambient

-[Ambient Grid System] (http://ionlyseespots.github.io/ambient-design) is a methodology for creating layout.
+[Ambient] (http://ionlyseespots.github.io/ambient-design) is a methodology for creating layout.

 Our goal is to deliver a lean, lightweight base grid system for HTML to convey presentation format (layout), while also maintaining a separation from presentation style (design) that adapts across different devices.